will-hanlen/website/src/tool_traps.md

 Welcome to tool hell.
 If you're like me you've been here before.
-It's the place where you'll never be productive again because instead of doing real work, you write config files to manipulate the program you think you will eventually do work in.
+It's a place where you'll never be productive again because instead of doing real work, you write config files to manipulate the program you think you will eventually do work in.
 You might even publish your config files thinking you are creating something valuable.
 Hours and hours are spent planning the perfect workflow instead of actually having a workflow.